 This is a brief guide to researching British government records on taxation.
 Tax records are wide-ranging and plentiful, though they can sometimes be complicated and not all survive.
 Of those that survive, most are available online or at The National Archives.

-This guide will help you gain a general overview of the main sources of the information that exists, and where to find it.
-This guide is for people interested in the subject of taxation as opposed to those interested in finding a specific person.
+This guide will help you to gain a general overview of the main sources of the information that exists, and where to find it.
+The guide is for people interested in the subject of taxation as opposed to those interested in finding a specific person.

 Search the E 179 database by place, tax, document type and date for records relating to lay and clerical taxation in England and Wales.